llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

  If non-empty, write inconsistencies found during analysis to this file. `-` prints to stdout.
 By default, this analysis is not run.

+.. option:: -analysis-filter=[all|reg-only|mem-only]

+ By default, all benchmark results are analysed, but sometimes it may be useful to only look at those that to not involve memory, or vice versa.
+This option allows to either keep all benchmarks, or filter out (ignore) either all the ones that do involve memory (involve instructions that may read or write to memory), or the opposite, to only keep such benchmarks.

 .. option:: -analysis-clustering=[dbscan,naive]

  Specify the clustering algorithm to use.
 By default DBSCAN will be used.